Jigging Technique

 Once the jig settles and you start your jigging or jerking action the head will move up and towards your rod moving sand and sediment from the ocean bottom creating some attraction with added color and shine moving through the channel where the predator is waiting for the next meal.

-My favorite is the Diamond Jig with the construction that has the ability to move through the surf drop into holes and maneuver horizontally to the shore where the hidden channel is populated by baitfish.
+My favorite is the Diamond Jig with the construction that can move through the surf drop into holes and maneuver horizontally to the shore where the hidden channel is populated by baitfish.

 Using the action of positive Jigging which is the motion between the jerking action and the dead time, where the heavy head of a jig moves up and down in a fast pinpoint maneuver that will cause a lot of attention and with the right color in the right location will deliver that fish you have been looking for.